danielpedrovs/danielpedrovs/README.md

-👋 Hi there, I'm @danielpedrovs, I work in the construction sector and I'm also studying in computer science.
+👋 Hi there, I'm @danielpedrovs, I work in the construction sector and I'm also studying computer science.

 🧠 Got a spot of creative flair, and I whip up the most top-notch programs, I do.